Who are you?

 Will you come and talk about your book to my school/book group/university/literary symposium?

-Probably.
+Almost certainly.
 Depends where it is, and when, but I enjoy talking with people about what I’ve written and am always up for a good chat.

 Will you speak at our literary festival?